Vizio TV Won’t Turn On (Try This FIRST!)

 Unplug your TV

-Regardless of what brand of TV you own, if it won’t turn on you should always start your troubleshooting efforts by power-cycling your TV.
+Regardless of what TV brand you own, if it won’t turn on, you should always start your troubleshooting efforts by power-cycling your TV.

 1. Begin by unplugging your TV from the wall.